Chocolate Syrup Recipe- With Canning Instructions

 Hot cocoa:

-Add about ¼ cup chocolate syrup to a mug of warm milk.
+Add a few tablespoons of chocolate syrup to a mug of warm milk.
 Stir well and top with homemade marshmallows.

 Chocolate milk: